-Henia, who’s karmic inevitability I describe in this article, also left behind her a husband who supported her financially and emotionally for many years, and elderly parents who also supported and loved her.
+Henia, who’s karmic Imperative I describe in this article, also left behind her a husband who supported her financially and emotionally for many years, and elderly parents who also supported and loved her.
 Driven by her decision, Henia left her past behind forever.

 During the course of fulfilling one’s karma, a person may find justifications so as not to feel the evil, as in the claim “the end justifies the means.”
 However, the stain of evil remains within and must be dealt with eventually.

-When a person does not acknowledge the immorality that accompanies his necessary actions on the way to karmic inevitability, fails to sense the pain he caused others, the conflict between karmic fulfillment and morality ’moves to the limbs‘, that is, it is expressed physically, as an injury or disease in the body.
+When a person does not acknowledge the immorality that accompanies his necessary actions on the way to karmic Imperative, fails to sense the pain he caused others, the conflict between karmic fulfillment and morality ’moves to the limbs‘, that is, it is expressed physically, as an injury or disease in the body.

 An example can be found in the Old Testament with Jacob, the physical and spiritual forefather of the Hebrew Nation.
 In order to achieve his mission Jacob had to cheat his father and his brother Esau and deprive the latter of his seniority and obtain the blessing of his father.
 By doing so he caused Esau injustice and great pain.
 Moreover, Jacob, in his commitment to be the father of the nation, also cheated Laban, the father of his two wives, when he left him with all his possessions.